-OSM UK has 5 volunteer Directors who are responsible for the administration of the company and financing projects.
-We practice ‘radical openness’: activities are discussed publicly in the Loomio group; votes and polls may be carried out to gauge opinion; an agenda document is shared on Google Docs; and Minutes to all our meetings are published on this website.
+OSM UK has 5+ volunteer Directors responsible for the administration of the company and financing projects.
+We practice ‘radical openness’: activities are discussed publicly Loomio; votes and polls are used to gauge opinion; an agenda document is shared on Google Docs; and Minutes to all our meetings are published on this website.
 We change 2 Directors each year.

 Adam moved out of London to Buckinghamshire in 2008.
 He was walking in the woods with his family and using a popular walking map got completely lost, as only a handful of the paths were on the map.
 He’d heard of OpenStreetMap a few years earlier, and after discovering neither his house or his road were on the map he added them, and then continued to add nearly all of the local footpaths and bridleways in the Chilterns between Wendover / Aylesbury / High Wycombe.
 When he is not walking or running the hills, Adam works as an award winning technology consultant and entrepreneur.

 The West Midlands is where Brian Prangle does most of his mapping, by cycle and foot, using his pensioner travel pass to get to far flung places.
 Before retirement his working life took him from academic training, to animal science, to University administration and finally to 1.5 decades in IT.
 Brian helped establish mappa-mercia (the West Midlands OSM group), was key in bringing ‘State of the Map 2013’ to Birmingham and has promoted OpenStreetMap locally with the Smart Cities Alliance, Birmingham City Council, Amey, Transport for West Midlands, Birmingham City University, Innovation Birmingham and the West Midlands ODI node!
 As a long-time OSM mapper, Brian is still as enthusiastic as he was when he made his first edit in June 2007.
 He’s particularly interested in public art, memorials and heritage buildings.